GATB/gatb-minia-pipeline/README.md

 FAQ
 ---

+Don't copy the `./gatb` script to a bin folder it is meant to stay in that directory.

+If you have trouble compiling, just give up and ignore the scaffolding (BESST) step.
+Did you consider that getting contigs instead of scaffolds may be good enough?

+If you want to persist compiling, read on.
-Can't install scipy? (because e.g. cannot sudo)

-A solution is to install a python distribution that doesn't require root (it's not that hard).
+Can't install scipy? (because e.g. cannot sudo) A solution is to install a python distribution that doesn't require root (it's not that hard).

 Conda: